Easy, step by step instructions for activating your Sourdough Starter

 - Unchlorinated water (filtered or bottled)

-- Unbleached all-purpose or bread flour
+- Unbleached all-purpose or bread flour (or brown rice for gluten-free)

 - A clean glass jar or container